AgedLace/My-Docsify-Notebooks/docs/Bible/Scriptures/Luke.10.19.md

 ---

 **KJV**
-Behold, I give unto power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
+> 19 Behold, I give unto power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.

 **BSB**
-Behold, I have given you authority to tread on snakes and scorpions, and over all the power of the enemy.
+> 19 Behold, I have given you authority to tread on snakes and scorpions, and over all the power of the enemy.
 Nothing will harm you.

 **BLB**
-Behold, I give you the authority to tread upon serpents and scorpions, and upon all the power of the enemy, and nothing will injure you.
+> 19 Behold, I give you the authority to tread upon serpents and scorpions, and upon all the power of the enemy, and nothing will injure you.

 **AMP**
-Listen carefully: I have given you authority ]that you now possess] to tread on serpents and scorpions, and [the ability to exercise authority] over all the power of the enemy (Satan); and nothing will [in any way] harm you.
+> 19 Listen carefully: I have given you authority [that you now possess] to tread on serpents and scorpions, and [the ability to exercise authority] over all the power of the enemy (Satan); and nothing will [in any way] harm you.

 **AMPC**
-Behold!
+> 19 Behold!
 I have given you authority *and* power to trample upon serpents and scorpions, and [physical and mental strength and ability] over all the power that the enemy [possesses]; and nothing shall in any way harm you.

 <br>

 <div style="margin-left: auto;
             margin-right: auto;
             width: 95%">

 | NASB <br> [BSB] | Strongs | Word Study |